NHSDigital/nia-patient-switching-standard-adaptor/README.md

 - CONVERSATION_ID: The id associated with the patient transfer request.
 - CONFIRMATION_RESPONSE: you can provide the following status:-
    - ACCEPTED: This will tell the sending incumbent that you are happy with the received EHR.
-   - ABA_INCORRECT_PATIENT: Alert the sender that this is not the patient you expected.
-   - NON_ABA_INCORRECT_PATIENT: Alert the sender that this is not the patient you expected.
    - FAILED_TO_INTEGRATE: You have encountered a problem integrating the record into your system.
 This will alert the sender to an error and trigger off the postal process.
-   - SUPPRESSED:

 Endpoint calling: